joshikap/student/_posts/Foundation/B-tools_and_equipment/2025-11-21-toolsjourney.md

 toc: False
 layout: post
 title: Github Pages Blog
 description: A key to learning in this class is understanding how to make a Github Pages project.
-This guide will set up and run the project.
+This guide will set up an∂ run the project.
 Ultimately, you will have a student website that can be used for blogging, classroom learning, and tracking progress.
 author: Joshika Pochimireddy
 permalink: /tools/experience
 ---